ColombianJoker/learning-go/README.md

 # learning-go
-Labs for book "Learning Go"
+Labs for book "Learning Go" by Jon Bodner